Daviddwells/balena-cli/doc/cli.markdown

 Create a new balena application.

-You can specify the application device type with the `--type` option.
+You can specify the organization the application should belong to using the `--organization` option, and the application device type with the `--type` option.

-Otherwise, an interactive dropdown will be shown for you to select from.
+If no device type or organization is specified, interactive dropdowns will be shown for you to select from.

 You can see a list of supported device types with: